 The Goldman Testing Center

 The Goldman Testing Center is exclusively for Tulane University students with approved accommodations through the Goldman Center for Student Accessibility.
-The Goldman Testing Center is the primary point of service for accommodated testing on the uptown campus, such as extended time and a distraction-reduced environment.
-The Goldman Testing Center is located in Suite B30 on the basement level of the Howard-Tilton Memorial Library, directly across from the Goldman Center’s administrative offices.
-Email is the best way to communicate with the Goldman Testing Center.
+It serves as the primary location for accommodated testing on the Uptown campus, providing services such as extended time and a distraction-reduced environment to support students' individual needs.

 Email: goldmantesting@tulane.edu | p: (504) 862-8431

-Scheduling Information & Office Hours
+Exam Scheduling Information

 To ensure availability and proper arrangements, exams must be scheduled at least four (4) business days in advance.
 Business days end at 5:00 PM and do not include weekends.